 Have you ever heard about cyanide, it is known as the most dangerous poison?
-Basically, it is a type of chemical, how many types of cyanides are there, how it affects the body, etc. Let's study through this article.
+Basically, it is a type of chemical, how many types of cyanides are there, how it affects the body, etc.

 What is Cyanide?

 Cyanide is a poisonous chemical that can be present in various forms.
-It is a chemical compound consists of carbon and nitrogen known as CN group or Cyano Group.
+It is a chemical compound consists of carbon and nitrogen known as the CN group or Cyano Group.
 In this, a carbon atom is connected by a nitrogen atom through a triple bond.
-These hazardous substances can also be a colourless, such as hydrogen cyanide (HCN) or Cyanogen chloride (CNCl), or in crystal form like Sodium cyanide (NaCN) or Potassium cyanide (KCN).
+These hazardous substances can also be a colourless, such as hydrogen cyanide (HCN) or Cyanogen chloride (CNCl), or in crystal forms like Sodium cyanide (NaCN) or Potassium cyanide (KCN).
 Let us tell you that organic cyanides are often called nitriles.

 Are all cyanide dangerous?